Difference Between Stack and Queue in Data Structure

 The operation of adding an element to the stack is PUSH operation.

-- Find the top pointer of the stack.
+- Find the pointer pointing to the top element of the stack.

-- Add object to the top of the stack
+- Add an object to the top of the stack.

-- Increment the top pointer and point it to the newly added object.
+- Increment the pointer and point it to the newly added object.